Skip to main content

 What to do as a parent

 • Lead by example: Your teenager might not admit it, but they look to you for guidance and see you as an example and role model.
 So, practice what you preach.
-No, you don’t have to have a curfew, adopt a set bedtime, or give up other perks of adulthood.
+No, you don’t have to give up all the perks of adulthood.
 Instead, show kindness and respect to others.
 Stay true to the commitments you make to your family.

 • Be clear about the rules: Set specific rules for your teenager so they have clear guidelines to follow.
 The lines become gray if there is room for interpretation.
 Don’t make the rules vague because teens will find a loophole.
 You know you did when you were that age.